 But Huawei says this is not relevant: "When Ren Zhengfei was a young man, you needed to be a Communist Party member to have any position of responsibility."

-Washington has banned US firms from doing business with Huawei, and wants its allies to ban it from their 5G networks.
+Washington has banned US firms from doing business with Huawei (for example, designing and producing chips) and wants its allies to ban it from their 5G networks.
 Australia and New Zealand have joined the US.
-Germany has put off making a decision - at least until the next EU summit in March.

-For the UK, using Huawei equipment may hit vital UK-US trade talks and the US has warned such a decision could risk future security co-operation.
-But if the UK had banned Huawei from 5G, it could have faced Chinese retaliation.
+For the UK, pressing ahead with using Huawei equipment could have affected vital UK-US trade talks (after Brexit) and the US warned such a decision could risk future security co-operation.

 5G: What are the issues?